Smile-SA/EzTFABundle/Resources/doc/INSTALLATION.md

 Notes:
 * don't activate TFA for all site, specially for back-office siteaccess
 * you should use HTTPS for U2F authentication
+* U2F work only with Chrome browser

 ## Routing